 Deodorants can potentially get rid of chemical ingredients like sulfates in place of organic, toxic free, natural fragrances and deodorizers.

-It is important for consumers to know and understand that the USDA BioPreferred label is not an immediate guarantee of safety.
+It is important for consumers to know and understand that the USDA Certified Biobased Product label is not an immediate guarantee of safety.

 ISO 17025-accredited lab Beta Analytic is not affiliated with the USDA, the BioPreferred Program or ASTM.
 The lab provides fast ASTM D6866 third-party biobased content testing.
-Results are reported in 5-7 business days.
+Results are reported in 7 business days or less.
 A faster service is also available.
 Please contact the lab for price inquiries.

 1. USDA BioPreferred Program Product Categories